 Your child was born with calcaneovalgus.
-This is a foot deformity (problem with the shape of the foot).
+This is a problem with the shape of the foot (deformity).
 The foot points upward and outward.
 In extreme cases, the top of the foot touches the front of the lower leg.
 The condition is congenital, meaning your child was born with it.
 It may affect one or both feet.
-Calcaneovalgus causes the baby no pain, and usually goes away on its own.
+Calcaneovalgus causes the baby no pain, and often goes away on its own.

 What are the causes of calcaneovalgus?

 The main cause is thought to be squeezing of the foot due to the child’s being “packed” in the uterus during the last few months of pregnancy.
 Calcaneovalgus runs in families, and more girls than boys have it.

 Calcaneovalgus is easily found by looking at the foot when the child is born.
 The healthcare provider will check for other congenital foot deformities.

 Calcaneovalgus most often goes away on its own.
 But any child with a foot deformity should be evaluated by a healthcare provider to make sure it's not a more serious condition.
 It can be hard to treat this problem in an older child.
 So it is best if the child is diagnosed as an infant.
 Here is what you can expect: